create-yumshan/BikeProject/README.md

    * popular starting and ending stations, top 3
    * number of rides per day of week, sorted from most to least
    * longest ride (the shortest I determined should be 1 minute, as less than a minute did not seem to be really appropriate for a bicycle ride)

+All the answers where then added to a Google Spreadsheet file so that they can be viewed and referred back to.
+They were already added to the Google Spreadsheet file to begin the next step, Visualizations.

 ## Visualizations

 ## Analysis-based Recommendations